EUROPEAN HUMAN RIGHTS LAW - 2022/3

 Methods of Teaching / Learning

-The learning and teaching strategy complements the programme learning and teaching strategy in fostering knowledge and understanding of substantive topics through a diverse range of teaching methods.
+The learning and teaching strategy is designed to complement the programme learning and teaching strategy in fostering knowledge and understanding of substantive topics through a diverse range of teaching methods.
 As such, students are offered learning and feedback opportunities through lectures, tutorials, online and in consultation hours.

 The learning and teaching strategy is designed to ensure that students can understand the development of human rights protection, critically analyse relevant case law, and apply acquired knowledge to solve legal problems.
 The course will outline the most important concepts of the ECHR which are relevant not only to ECHR law but to other international law modules.